djhemath/hemath.dev/content/blog/publish-typeScript-based-react-components-to-npm-with-storybook-setup.md

 ```

 Replace “project-name” with our actual component library.
-Here it’s **@djhemath/react-typescript-storybook-npm-component**.
+Here it's **@djhemath/react-typescript-storybook-npm-component**.
 And test our component(s) by using them in that project.
 If everything works good, we can rollout it to NPM.

 To publish, an NPM account is required.
-Signup if you don’t already have an account.
+Signup if you don't already have an account.
 Then we need to login to NPM from our terminal first to publish our package.
 Go into the project root and run the following command.

 ```bash